nus-cs2103-AY2324S2/ip/docs/README.md

 ## List out all the tasks added

 Allow users to see the list of tasks that they have added so far.
-It also keeps track of the tasks that may have been added before (It has memory :astonished: )
+It also keeps track of the tasks that may have been added before

 Format: list